-iOS WebKit Zero-Day: Your iPhone Can Be Compromised by Loading a Webpage
+Apple WebKit Zero-Day: iOS WebKit Exploit Allows iPhone Compromise by Loading a Webpage

 Your iPhone can be compromised by loading a webpage.
 No click.
 No download.
 Just visit the wrong site.
 Apple patched this a month ago.
 Only 16% of users have updated.
 StatCounter data from January 2026 shows iOS 26 (all versions) on just 16% of iPhones, while iOS 18 (unpatched) remains on over 60% of devices.
 This is the lowest adoption rate Apple has seen in years.

-An iOS WebKit zero-day vulnerability is a security flaw in the WebKit browser engine that powers Safari and all browsers on iOS.
+An Apple WebKit zero-day vulnerability is a security flaw in the WebKit browser engine that powers Safari and all browsers on iOS, iPadOS, and macOS.
 The term "zero-day" means attackers discovered and exploited the vulnerability before Apple could patch it.
 WebKit processes all web content on iOS devices, making it a critical attack surface.
-When exploited, these vulnerabilities can allow attackers to execute code on your device simply by visiting a malicious webpage—no user interaction required beyond loading the page.
+When exploited, these vulnerabilities can allow attackers to execute arbitrary code execution on your device simply by visiting a maliciously crafted web content—no user interaction required beyond loading the page.

 The Attack: No Click, No Download, Just Visit the Wrong Site